One of the most common mistakes we see in SEO is trying to optimize the homepage for every keyword you want to rank for.

 - Blue widgets

 Your title tag would have to look like this:

 That’s not going to work.
-Plus, Google usually only displays 50-60 characters of your title tag anyway (this is a faked screenshot for demonstration!)
+Plus, Google usually only displays 50-60 characters of your title tag in the search engine results anyway (this is a faked screenshot for demonstration!)

 But that’s not the only problem with trying to rank the homepage….

 2. Wrecking Your Rankings Because Of Keyword Cannibalization

 Keyword cannibalization is when you try to rank two pages for the same terms and topic.

 This often happens when you try to rank your homepage and rank a subpage.